Where is a good place to watch a sunset in Arizona? Tempe, of course!

 510 S. Forest Ave., Tempe, AZ 85281 | (480) 967-2300

-Observe Tempe’s glowing lights before or after attending an ASU football game, ASU Gammage show, or for one of the many events in Downtown Tempe by booking accommodations at the Residence Inn by Marriott Tempe Downtown/University.
-This hotel is in the middle of all of the action and offers incredible views from its expansive rooftop and pool area.
+Observe Tempe’s glowing lights before or after attending an ASU football game, ASU Gammage show or one of the many events in Downtown Tempe by booking accommodations at the Residence Inn by Marriott Tempe Downtown/University.
+This hotel is in the middle of all the action and offers incredible views from its expansive rooftop and pool area.

 Canopy by Hilton Tempe Downtown